jamescherti/dir-config.el/README.md

 - `.dir-locals.el` (built-in):
   - Primarily used for setting per-directory local variables.
   - The syntax of `.dir-locals.el` relies heavily on nested lists and alist structures.
-This can quickly become difficult to read and maintain, especially for more complex configurations.
+This can quickly become **difficult to read and maintain**, especially for more complex configurations.
   - The configuration in `dir-locals.el` is inherently static unless dynamic behavior is explicitly added using `eval`.

 - `.dir-config.el` (The `dir-config` package):
   - Provides more extensive capabilities by loading and evaluating Emacs Lisp code for tasks such as environment configuration, keybindings, and other complex setup processes.
   - Better suited for more complex, project-specific setups where additional customization and dynamic behavior are required.
-  - `.dir-config.el` files are easier to maintain, as they use standard Emacs Lisp code instead of nested alists.
+  - `.dir-config.el` files are easier to maintain, as they use standard Elisp code instead of nested alists.

 If the user’s needs primarily involve configuring Emacs variables, the built-in `.dir-locals.el` is sufficient.
 For more advanced, project-specific configurations that include code execution and comprehensive environment management, `.dir-config.el` files offer more flexibility and control.